 This is part two of a two-part itinerary covering both the north and south islands of New Zealand.
-Read part one: 10 days in NZ’s south island here.
+Read part one: 10 days in NZ’s South Island for under S$2.2k.

 For the outdoor lover, New Zealand is truly the motherlode.
 Just the mere mention of its name brings to mind amazingly diverse landscapes, scenic hikes and drives, and heart-racing activities that’ll make you feel so alive.